-Here’s the latest on Baisakhi 2026 based on recent publicly reported updates.
+Here are the latest updates on Baisakhi 2026 based on recent news coverage:

 -